spookyMilly/millyscript/README.md

 ## :speech_balloon: Thoughts on best practices
 An overview of my thoughts on how to write clean frontends! :)

+## Using prettier and ESLint
+I added some custom rules to my `.prettierrc.json` and `.eslintrc.json` files and recommend Husky to check before each commit if no rules have been broken.

 ### Sorting imports
 I prefer to sort my imports with `eslint-plugin-simple-import-sort` to clean up the code.
 You can run the following command to do it automatically: